Cyfrin/Updraft/courses/security/5-tswap/26-one-last-huzzah/+page.md

 }
 ```

 BINGO!
-TSwap is transfering extra tokens!
+TSwap is transferring extra tokens!
 This is similar to our `fee on transfer` issue seen earlier and in fact, `fee on transfer` tokens would break this protocol as well.

 ```js
 /*